kwaldenphd/python-anaconda/README.md

 5. Some common IDEs include Eclipse, Geany, Brackets, Atom, PyCharm, Spyder, RStudio, etc. For more in IDEs, visit Wikipedia's ["Comparison of integrated development environments"](https://en.wikipedia.org/wiki/Comparison_of_integrated_development_environments) page.

-6. Replit (generally) worked for (most of) our needs in Elements I. But it ran into problems with more complex programs or programs involving external files/datasets/etc.
+6. Replit (generally) worked for (most of) our needs.
+But it ran into problems with more complex programs or programs involving external files/datasets/etc.

-7. So in this semester, we're going to install Python on your local computer, using a distribution called Anaconda.
+7. We're going to install Python on your local computer, using a distribution called Anaconda.

 8. What is Anaconda?
 "Anaconda is a open-source distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
 The distribution includes data-science packages suitable for Windows, Linux, and macOS.
 It is developed and maintained by Anaconda, Inc., which was founded by Peter Wang and Travis Oliphant in 2012" ([Wikipedia](https://en.wikipedia.org/wiki/Anaconda_(Python_distribution))).